KiCad 6 Guide series

 Another featured board is Anavi Light, a HAT board for the Raspberry Pi.
 This is also a 2-layer board that allows you to control a 12V LED strip and get readings from sensors.

 Finally, a truly impressive board made with KiCad is Crazyflie (Figure 1.5.12).
 Crazyflie is a dense 4-layer PCB with a rather elaborate shape.
 The board implements the flight controller of a tiny drone.
 The shape is specifically designed to implement the drone's body and arms.
-You will also learn how to create PCBs with complicated shapes in this course and eBook.
+This course and eBook will also teach you how to create complicated PCBs with complicated shapes.

-With this article complete, you should now understand the kinds of projects that people use KiCad.
+With these examples, you should now understand the kinds of projects that people use KiCad.
 These are also the kinds of boards that you will design by the time you complete the KiCad Like a Pro 3e course or eBook.
 Let's get straight into the first project so that you can start discovering this fantastic tool by doing.

 Ready to learn KiCad?